 - 4. Sensarte – Best Lightweight and Affordable

-- 6. Utopia Kitchen – Best for Frying Eggs
+- 6. Utopia Kitchen – Best Pan for Frying Eggs

 - 7. Tramontina Professional – Wirecutter’s Top Pick

-- 8. AmazonBasics – Best Skillet for Gas Stove
+- 8. AmazonBasics – Best Skillet for Gas Cooktop

 - 9. Calphalon Signature – Consumer Reports Favorite

 - 10. Koch System CS – Best Teflon-Free Pan